In this special issue, it is primarily aimed to publish various methods, techniques, models,...

 - Implications for learning, teaching and future studies

-Given the referees’ decisions and comments, assigned Associate Editor makes a decision about the manuscript (Accept, Minor revisions, Major Revisions, Reject and Resubmit and Reject) and informs the corresponding author about the review results.
+Given the referees’ decisions and comments, assigned Associate Editor makes a decision about the manuscript (Accept, Minor revisions, Major Revisions, Reject and Resubmit, and Reject) and informs the corresponding author about the review results in a few months according to the review time and journal workload.

 If the manuscript needs major revisions, the editor reviews the revisions and makes a decision without another peer-review.
-For the other decisions, except for rejection, all revised and re-submitted manuscripts undergo another round for blinded peer-review process.
+For the other decisions, except for rejection, all revised and re-submitted manuscripts are undergone to another round for blinded peer-review process.
 Hence, the associate editor makes a final decision after completing the second round of the peer review process.

 The accepted articles are sent to the author/s for their correction and the publishing approval.
-In this process, the authors must have the papers proofread by a professional editing service.
-The review process takes about 6 to 12 months.
+In this process, the authors must have the papers proofread by a professional editing service that TUSED agreed, OREGDA.
+Please get more information from the editing company.